-The PDP Context Deactivation Initiated by GGSN procedure is illustrated in Figure 53.
+The PDP Context Deactivation Initiated by GGSN procedure is illustrated in Figure 42.
 Each step is explained in the following list.

-Figure 53: PDP Context Deactivation Initiated by GGSN Procedure
+Figure 42: PDP Context Deactivation Initiated by GGSN Procedure

-- 1) The GGSN sends a Delete PDP Context Request (TID, Teardown Ind) message to the SGSN.
-Teardown Ind indicates whether or not all PDP contexts associated with this PDP address shall be deactivated. - 2) The SGSN sends a Deactivate PDP Context Request (TI, NSAPI) message to the MS. If NSAPI was not included by the SGSN, then all PDP contexts associated with this TI and PDP address are deactivated.
-The MS removes the PDP context(s) and returns a Deactivate PDP Context Accept (TI, NSAPI) message to the SGSN.
-NSAPI is included if received from the SGSN. - 3) The SGSN returns a Delete PDP Context Response (TID, Teardown Ind) message to the GGSN.
-If the MS was using a dynamic PDP address allocated by the GGSN, and if the context being deactivated is the last PDP context associated with this PDP address, then the GGSN releases this PDP address and makes it available for subsequent activation by other MSs.
-The Delete PDP Context messages are sent over the GPRS-backbone network.
+- 1) The GGSN sends a Delete PDP Context Request (TID) message to the SGSN. - 2) The SGSN sends a Deactivate PDP Context Request (TI) message to the MS. The MS removes the PDP context and returns a Deactivate PDP Context Accept (TI) message to the SGSN. - 3) The SGSN returns a Delete PDP Context Response (TID) message to the GGSN.
+If the MS was using a dynamic PDP address, then the GGSN releases this PDP address and makes it available for subsequent activation by other MSs.
+The Delete PDP Context messages are sent over the GPRS backbone network.
 The SGSN may not wait for the response from the MS before sending the Delete PDP Context Response message.